 Become a pilgrim for a day

 Becoming a pilgrim even for a day is a unique thing to do in Santiago de Compostela.
-If all the Camino de Santiago vibe inspired you for a pilgrimage you can give it a try and spend one day on the Camino.
-You can start in Padron (the Portuguese Camino) or in O Pedrouzo (the Camino Frances).
+If the Camino de Santiago vibe inspires you for a pilgrimage you can give it a try and spend one day on the Camino.
+You can start in Padron (the Portuguese Camino) or O Pedrouzo (the Camino Frances).
 Both towns are about 20 km away from Santiago.
 Most pilgrims start their last day there.

 The pilgrimage to Santiago de Compostela has a long history.
 According to historical documents, the first pilgrim on the Camino was Spanish king Alfonso II.
 He walked from Oviedo to Santiago in the IX century to commemorate the rediscovery of the remains of Apostle St.James.
 Nowadays this route is known as the Camino Primitivo or the Original Way.